 The trade-off question

 What it sounds like: Are we 100% secure?
 Are you sure?

-Why it’s asked: Questions like this are often asked by board members who don’t truly understand security and the impact to the business.
+Why it’s asked: Questions like this often come from board members who don’t truly understand security and the impact to the business.
 It’s impossible to be 100% secure or protected.
-The CISO’s role is to identify the highest-risk areas and allocate finite resources toward managing them based on business appetite.
+Your role is to identify the highest-risk areas and allocate finite resources toward managing them based on business appetite.

 How to respond: Begin with something like: “Considering the ever-evolving nature of the threat landscape, it’s impossible to eliminate all sources of information risk.
 My role is to implement controls to manage the risk.
 As our business grows, we have to continually reassess how much risk is appropriate.
 Our goal is to build a sustainable program that balances the need to protect against the need to run our business.”

 Listen now: Prepare Your Organization for Zero Trust